-B2B (Business to Business) is an abbreviation used in e-commerce in reference to commercial transactions between companies.
+B2B (Business to Business) is an abbreviation used in ecommerce in reference to commercial transactions between companies.

-It is quick and easy to provide a B2B environment for your IO store.
 Follow the step by step below and learn how to make your store's content available only to users of other customer stores.

 The key element that ensures the security of the displayed content is the Challenge Trade Policy block, responsible for checking if the store's user is allowed to browse the B2B environment.